chongbo2013/Locate/README.md

 # Locate
-It has never been so fast to search Chinese content on Android.
+Searching Chinese content on Android has never been so fast.

 ### Dependency
 * [pinyin4j](http://pinyin4j.sourceforge.net)